gerritjvv/dbmigration/README.md

 Simple no dependency portable database migration script.
 This script is aimed at Postgres, but should be easy to port to any database.

+**Project Completeness & liveliness:**

+This project is considered feature complete and will only upgrade to add improvements or fix bugs.
+User feedback and PRs are welcome, but remember, the aim is to keep it simple.

+It should be valid for as long as `psql` and `bash` exist i.e. another 100 years.

 # Objectives

 Simplicity and Idempotency.